ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CR15]<[O2]** If the BPI service provider has not responded to any of the BPI service requests by a BPI, the BPI service provider MUST refuse the service request.

-## 5.4 BPI Interoperability: Bi-/Multi-directional and Mono-directional BPI services
+## 5.4 Bi- and Multi-directional and Mono-directional BPI Interoperability Services

 Mono-directional BPI services are important in the context of a BPI because they allow a BPI User to extract or export state objects, their history and associated meta data from a BPI and subsequently import them into another BPI.
 To avoid subsequent altering of a state object within a BPI, the state object needs to be provably locked or immobilized on the BPI it came from before it can be exported, and subsequently imported on another BPI, if required.